MeHungr/peanut_butter/README.md

 **Peanut Butter** is a simple HTTP command-and-control (C2) framework built for red vs. blue team competitions and personal learning.
 It includes a server, agent, and CLI (`pbctl`) with SQLite-backed data persistence.
 Peanut Butter agents communicate with the server on a beaconing system by sending POST requests to various endpoints on a preconfigured callback interval.
+The C2 has an agent and server written for linux, windows, freebsd, and macos (untested).

 ## Features
 - SQLite storage with `agents`, `tasks`, and `results` tables